wp-plugins/very-basic-content-restriction/readme.txt

 1. Upload `very-basic-content-restriction` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the redirection link on the options page.
-If left empty, users will be redirected to your WP login page.
+If left empty, users will be redirected to your default WP login page.

 == Frequently asked questions ==